rmcontrolsystems/PNP-Adapter-Boards/TunerStudio/readme.md

 This folder contains TunerStudio resources for RM Control Systems PNP standalone engine management systems, including custom dashboards and the `custom.ini` file used to add additional calculated and converted channels to TunerStudio.

+TunerStudio is a product of EFI Analytics, and can be downloaded here: https://www.efianalytics.com/TunerStudio/download/

 ## Installing custom.ini

 Download the `custom.ini` file from this folder and place it in the `projectCfg` folder for your TunerStudio project.